 - Delivery - After installation, ensure that gas flow and pressure are consistent and unimpeded.

 - Waste - The purpose of the WAGD system should always be to ensure that gas is making its way safely outside, without getting trapped in any part of the anesthetic gas system, maximizing the safety of the physicians and patients as well as securing the OR.

 Medical gas use requires proper installation, consistent maintenance, testing/monitoring, safety practices, and inspection.

 Medical gas installers must be proficient and experienced in the installation of medical gas and vacuum systems covered by the ASSE Series 6000 Standard.
 "Installers include anyone who works on or installs piping or components, including brazers."

-All installers must meet the requirements of ASSE 6010, Professional Qualification Standard for Medical Gas System Installers and the ASME IX brazing qualification.
+All installers must meet the requirements of ASSE 6010, the Professional Qualification Standard for Medical Gas System Installers, and the ASME IX brazing qualification.

 There are also approximately six installer-performed testing requirements used as part of verification.

-- pipe purge test for verification of debris
+- Pipe purge test for proof of debris

-- standing pressure test to verify proper connections and devices are sealed internally
+- Standing pressure test to verify proper connections and that devices are sealed internally

-- standing vacuum test to identify vacuum hold time (system should hold vacuum for 24 hours)
+- Standing vacuum test to identify vacuum hold time (the system should hold vacuum for 24 hours)